kwameopareasiedu/gamekit/ENGINE.md

   desired FPS.
 - `onRender()` is called every frame after `onUpdate()` to draw the state of the scene to `Window`
 - `onDispose()` is called **once** when the scene is about to be unloaded during a scene switch
-- `onCreateWidgetTree()` is called when the scene is ready to draw the UI.
+- `onCreateUI()` is called when the scene is build the user interface.
 This is also called when the UI needs to be updated (E.g. updating a variable which the UI depends on)

 ## Camera